 Given that many of these charges pertain to structure, it makes most sense within our car analogy to about the chassis.
 However, it may prove as helpful to conceive of delivery charges in terms of the wheels, engine, or body.
 Regardless, with respect to delivery, we are not speaking of power or energy, but rather physical matter.

 Understand Your Utility Bill for Your Benefit!

 Now that you better understand your utility bill, you are better prepared to put this knowledge to work!
 Clearly, strategies exist for decreasing costs.
 Referring back to our categories above, we could work to decrease total commodity usage through conservation.
 Smart thermostats, smart plugs, or LEDs help satisfy this strategy.
 Alternatively, we could try decreasing peak demand if our tariff plan charges us on this basis.
 Or, we might benefit from switching to different plan — or changing the time at which we use energy.
 With new “smart” meter roll-out, greater tariff variety will reward us for responding to price signals from our utility provider.

 Increasingly, achieving cost-savings will prove that much more dynamic in a changing energy world.
 For this reason, Emporia has developed the Emporia Vue.
 In the interest of saving consumers up to 50% on energy spending, Emporia’s platform measures and analyzes energy usage.
-Using IoT technology, the Vue delivers recommendations to users that help them save energy, gain security, and reduce carbon.
+Using IoT technology, the Vue delivers insight and recommendations to users that help them save energy, gain security, and reduce carbon.

 Step 1: Try Emporia’s Software